-In section 3.1 I begin to think about quantitative monetary policy at the interest rate floor by distinguishing between what I define as narrow and broad notions of liquidity services.
-In section 3.2 I evaluate two potential impediments to the effectiveness of open market operations: banks and restrictions that limit open market purchases to short-term bonds.
-In section 3.3 I set the stage for the analysis that follows by describing how the economy would adjust to an adverse aggregate demand shock without either a reduction in interest rates or an expansion of the monetary base.
+In Section 4.1 I begin to think about quantitative monetary policy at the interest rate floor by distinguishing between what I define as narrow and broad notions of liquidity services.
+In Section 4.2 I evaluate two potential impediments to the effectiveness of open market operations: banks and restrictions that limit open market purchases to short-term bonds.
+In Section 4.3 I set the stage for the analysis that follows by describing how the economy would adjust to an adverse aggregate demand shock without either a reduction in interest rates or an expansion of the monetary base.

-In section 3.4 I describe the channels by which expansionary open market operations could counteract the effect of an adverse demand shock when interest rates are at the cost-of-carry floor.
-The mechanism by which increases in the monetary base are transmitted to spending involves the portfolio rebalancing channel emphasized by monetarists such as Friedman (1969) and Meltzer (1995) and the credit channel emphasized by macroeconomists such as Bernanke and Gertler (1995).32
+In Section 4.4 I describe the channels by which expansionary open market operations could counteract the effect of an adverse demand shock when interest rates are at the cost-of-carry floor.
+The mechanism by which increases in the monetary base are transmitted to spending involves the portfolio rebalancing channel emphasized by monetarists such as Friedman (1969) and Meltzer (1995) and the credit channel emphasized by macroeconomists such as Bernanke and Gertler (1995).32 in public debt.

-In section 3.5 I evaluate the role that monetary transfers might play in supporting quantitative monetary policy.
-To the extent that a central bank reverses monetary injections to stabilize the price level after the economy recovers, quantitative policy may result in an increase in public debt.
 I identify the perceived burden of the public debt as a potential cost of using quantitative policy to stimulate the economy.

+In Section 4.5 I evaluate the role that monetary transfers might play in supporting quantitative monetary policy.
+To the extent that a central bank reverses monetary injections to stabilize the price level after the economy recovers, quantitative policy may result in an increase

-3.1 Narrow and Broadly Defined Liquidity Services
+4.1 Narrow and Broadly Defined Liquidity Services

 For the purpose of thinking about quantitative monetary policy when the interest rate is at the cost-of-carry floor, I distinguish between narrow and broad notions of liquidity services.
 Narrow liquidity services are those provided by the medium of exchange allowing the public to economize on "shopping time" in transactions.
-Once the short nominal interest rate has fallen to the cost of storing money, an expansionary open market operation cannot relax the transaction constraint any further to free shopping time for more productive uses.33At that point the economy may be said to be satiated in narrow liquidity services provided by the medium of exchange.34
+Once the short nominal interest rate has fallen to the cost of storing money, an expansionary open market operation cannot relax the transaction constraint any further to free shopping time for more productive uses.33 At that point the economy may be said to be satiated in narrow liquidity services provided by the medium of exchange.34

 I define liquidity broadly as a service yield provided by assets according to how easily they can be turned into cash, either by sale or by serving as collateral for external financing.
+Liquidity services defined broadly are valued because they can be used to minimize one's exposure to the external finance premium in the sense of Bernanke and Gertler (1995).